michaelbruce/arch-configuration/README.md

 - gimp settings are not saved currently (I don't do any configuration)
 - thunar settings not saved
 - sudo cp $(which vim) /usr/local/bin/vi
-- mongo is in AUR due to licensing...
 - lspci | grep NVIDIA - install nvidia
 - replacements for:
     - evince (has lots of deps)
     - thunar
     - slock
+- install from AUR:
+    - mongo
+    - minecraft

 ## OLD README CONTENT (come back to this)